 - Part 2: Train times from Padang Besar to Bangkok.

 If there are no seats available on Train #46 an alternative option is take a shuttle train to Hat Yai, and then change trains for the onward journey to Bangkok.

 Use the Search Box below to buy your train tickets from Padang Besar to Bangkok.

 You can buy your ticket for the commuter service from Penang Butterworth Railway Station to Padang Besar on the day of travel.
 There is no need to book a seat in advance for this train service.

 Travel to Butterworth Station

 Penang’s train station is on the Malaysian mainland at Butterworth.
-If you are coming from a destination on the mainland it is easy to get to Butterworth railway station as the main bus station for Penang is next to Butterworth railway station.
+If you are coming from a destination on the mainland it is easy to get to Butterworth Railway Station as the ferry terminal services from Penang Island is next to Butterworth Railway Station.

 If you are coming from Penang island then you have two options for getting to Butterworth railway station.
 The first option is to take the ferry from George Town.
 It departs from the pier on the Pengkalan Weld Road just south of Little India and the Chulia Street area.
 The other option is to take a taxi over the bridge at the north of Penang island and do the journey by road.
 Allow at least 1 hour for either journey.

 - From the 19th January 2023 the main railway station in Bangkok is Krung Thep Aphiwat Central Terminal (also known as Bang Sue Grand Station).